run-llama/llama_index/README.md

 ## 💡 Contributing

-Interesting in contributing?
+Interested in contributing?
 See our [Contribution Guide](CONTRIBUTING.md) for more details.

 ## 📄 Documentation